-A vocabulary-learning platform driven by the learners’ own reading wishes, led by tangible, long-term achievements and personal ambition, against artificial, ephemeral rewards and excessive gamification.
+A vocabulary-learning platform driven by the learners’ own reading wishes, led by personal ambition and tangible achievements, against standardised and artificial rewards.

 Learning a foreign language is a tortuous and exacting adventure often made bearable by a few prospects: holding conversations, understanding the news, reading books or watching movies in their original language…

 The balance shifts when these long-term motivations are supplanted by short-term desires (solving harder exercises, getting better grades, reaching the next level…), when the learner effort and achievements are defined lonely in reference to the course (or the learning application), undermining any aspiration the learner may initially have.

 Vocaboscope is a vocabulary trainer driven by the learner reading wishes.

 Vocaboscope sees the vocabulary contained within books (or movies).
 It can then, for any given book, compare this collection of words with people’s own lexicon and assess whether their vocabulary is sufficient to ensure a smooth and autonomous reading.

 More, learners are prompted to make reading wishes: say, one wants to read Victor Hugo’s ‘Les Misérables’ in French, but they know their vocabulary is currently lacking.
 In this case, Vocaboscope will help them fulfil this and any other wish, by setting up vocabulary training sessions with the objective of memorising the required words to meet the associated thresholds 1.

 An evaluation can also be carried out to (conservatively) estimate a learner vocabulary level, to avoid spending time learning words that were already mastered.